Compressive Visual Representations: Experimental Evaluation

-After self-supervised pretraining on ImageNet, we learn a linear classifier on a small subset (1\% or 10\%) of the ImageNet training set, using the class labels this time, following the standard protocol of~\cite{chen2020simple, grill2020bootstrap}.
+\paragraph{Learning with a few labels on ImageNet.} After self-supervised pretraining on ImageNet, we learn a linear classifier on a small subset (1\% or 10\%) of the ImageNet training set, using the class labels this time, following the standard protocol of~\cite{chen2020simple, grill2020bootstrap}.
 We expect that with strong feature representations, we should be able to learn an effective classifier with limited training examples.

 \Cref{tab:semi} shows that the compressed models once again outperform the SimCLR and BYOL counterparts.
 The largest improvements are observed in the low-data regime, where we improve upon the state-of-the-art BYOL by 5.1\% and SimCLR by 1.8\%, when using only 1\% of the ImageNet labels.
 Moreover, note that self-supervised representations significantly outperform a fully-supervised ResNet-50 baseline which overfits significantly in this low-data scenario.